Every so often, Social Security will contact you to conduct a review.

 Preparing for Disability Reviews

 💮 Social Security will look to see if your records show that your condition has or has not improved.
-If you have not read your records, now would be a really good time to do this.
-If possible, you want full records with treatment notes (not what appears online and not visit summaries)
+It may be helpful to see for yourself what your records say.

 💮 If you think that last section is not that important, read this and you will instantly change your mind.